keys-pub/website/docs/lib-index.md

 keys.pub provides Go packages to:

-- Generate keys and securely store them in a keyring.
 - Encrypt, decrypt, sign and verify using Saltpack.
 - Create and verify sigchains/statements.
 - Perform a Noise handshake.